Intracto/buildozer/README.md

 Use `buildozer watch --fix` (or build) to fix linting issues that can be fixed automatically.

+### `disable-autoprefixer`

+Autoprefixer will always run, even if you don't configure it in a custom PostCSS config.
+To disable it, use `buildozer build --disable-autoprefixer`.

 ### `env`

 The environment variable `env` determines whether files need to be minified.
 Minification will be enabled whenever this variable is set to `production`.
 If anything else is set, minification will be disabled.
 By default, the `build` command uses `production`, unless the variable is overridden by something else like `buildozer build --env=development`.